march 11th 2026

 "We spent a while on the waiting list for this conapt, right?
 Wide doorways, autoshower with a bidet—the works.
 Which are all designed so I can get around on my own."
 She blew a stray lock of hair out of her face.
 "But now, the doctors said I shouldn't strain myself.
 So we're right back where we started, with you having to roll me around."

 The redhead chuckled.
 "Well, in another week or so, the stitches should be healed up.
-Then you can scoot around like an inchworm to your heart's content."
+Then you can inch around like a worm to your heart's content."

 Sandra stuck out her tongue, then nodded toward the silicone straw that snaked over her ear to her mouth, headset-style.
 "Hey, babe, can I get a refill?"